Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Wearable HDEMG Interface

 \subsection{Wearable Bimanual HDEMG Sleeves}

 We introduce the first bimanual high-density EMG full-forearm sleeve integrated into a fabric wearable for robot control, designed to support extended daily use and simultaneous intent decoding from both arms.
-The sleeve is constructed using a textile substrate sewn using a standard sewing machine, into which a flexible printed circuit board (PCB) is integrated.
-Each sleeve contains 128 surface electrodes per arm, arranged in an 8~$\times$~16 grid to provide dense spatial coverage across the forearm.
-This configuration enables high-resolution sensing of residual neuromotor activity while maintaining a low-profile, wearable form factor suitable for in-home deployment.
+The sleeve is constructed using a textile substrate sewn using a standard sewing machine into which a flexible printed circuit board (PCB) is integrated.
+Each sleeve contains 128 surface electrodes per arm, arranged in an 8$\times$16 grid to provide dense spatial coverage throughout the forearm.
+This configuration enables high-resolution sensing of residual neuromotor activity while maintaining a low-profile, wearable form factor suitable for home deployment.

 The flexible PCB is designed with rigid electrode ``fingers'' that extend longitudinally along the forearm, while serpentine traces are used between fingers to provide mechanical compliance.
 Inner and outer views of the sleeve layout, including electrode placement and serpentine interconnects, are shown in Supplementary Figures \ref{supplementary:sleeve-inner-view} and \ref{supplementary:sleeve-outer-view}, respectively.
 This hybrid rigid--flexible structure allows the sleeve to conform to the user’s arm while preserving consistent electrode spacing and contact.
-The serpentine interconnects improve coverage of muscles distributed circumferentially around the forearm and reduce strain during donning, doffing, and arm movement.
-For the user, the sleeve provided coverage across approximately a 27~cm forearm circumference and a 24~cm forearm length, enabling sensing from both superficial and deeper muscle groups relevant for gesture intent decoding.
+The serpentine interconnects improve the coverage of muscles distributed circumferentially around the forearm and reduce stress during donning, doffing, and arm movement.
+For the users in this study, the sleeve provided coverage throughout approximately a 27~cm forearm circumference and a 24~cm forearm length, allowing detection of both superficial and deeper muscle groups relevant for gesture intent decoding.